Video Tutorials for Using

 - Pressbooks can host and maintain the Pressbooks network.
 Pressbooks’ managed hosting, security updates, tech support, and training will save your IT and development team incalculable hours.
 This is ideal for academic institutions and publishers of all sizes.

-- Those who choose the option of self-hosting and maintaining Pressbooks will need access to developers and sysadmins who can host and maintain a network and troubleshoot technical issues.
+- Those who choose the option of self-hosting and maintaining Pressbooks will need access to developers and system administrators who can host and maintain a network as well as troubleshoot technical issues.